-Students between 15 and 20 years of age from secondary schools, integrated programme schools, junior colleges, the Institute of Technical Education and polytechnics.
+Students between 15 and 20 years of age from secondary schools, integrated programme schools, junior colleges, the Institutes of Technical Education and polytechnics.

 Students between 13 and 15 years of age from secondary schools and integrated programme schools.